Death of Brian Sicknick: Misinformation about cause of death

 Accounts of Sicknick's death changed over time, amid an atmosphere of confusion.
-At first there were erroneous rumors and then there was incorrect information from the authorities and news media that lasted for months.
+At first, there were erroneous rumors, and, then, there was incorrect information from the authorities and news media that lasted for months.

 As his condition deteriorated in the hospital on January 7, rumors had begun to circulate of an officer's death.
 In the afternoon, the U.S. Capitol Police (USCP) issued a statement rebutting such reports.
-Sicknick's family was told he was on a ventilator with a blood clot on his brain and his situation did not look good.
-He died later that night.

-Within hours of Sicknick's death, the Capitol Police released a statement late January 7 that Sicknick died "due to injuries sustained while on-duty" while "physically engaging with protesters" at the Capitol.
+Within hours of Sicknick's death later that evening, the Capitol Police released another statement saying that Sicknick died "due to injuries sustained while on-duty" while "physically engaging with protesters" at the Capitol.
 On January 8, the United States Department of Justice published a statement by Acting Attorney General Jeffrey A. Rosen, which attributed Sicknick's death "to injuries he suffered defending the U.S. Capitol, against the violent mob who stormed it".
 Months later on April 19, the medical examiner reported that there was no evidence that Sicknick had any injuries.

 Some initial media reports regarding Sicknick's cause of death were incorrect.
 On January 8, the Associated Press, The Wall Street Journal, and separate stories in The New York Times cited two anonymous law enforcement officials as saying that Sicknick was struck in the head by a fire extinguisher.
 Similar reports followed on January 9.
 Meanwhile, Sicknick's father said Sicknick was pepper-sprayed and hit in the head, reported Reuters on January 10.
+However, the subsequent autopsy reveled that there was no evidence of any blunt force trauma to Sicknick or any internal or external injuries.